Lloyd Aviation

 Lloyd Aviation was an Australian regional airline established in 1969.
-The airline ceased operations on 30 September 1990.
+It ceased operations on 30 September 1990.

 History

-Lloyd Aviation was established in 1969 as Lloyd Aviation Jet Charter Pty.
-Ltd and began charter operations in the same year.
-In 1985 the airline acquired a 79-seat Fokker F.28 and began operating a twice-daily Adelaide to Moomba route on behalf of energy company, Santos.
+Lloyd Aviation was established in 1969 operating charters.
+In 1985 the airline acquired a 79-seat Fokker F28 and began operating a twice-daily Adelaide to Moomba route on behalf of energy company Santos.
 In 1986 Lloyd Aviation began operating EMB-110 Bandeirantes in South Australia.
 These aircraft began serving Kingscote, Olympic Dam, Port Lincoln and Whyalla from Adelaide.
-On 10 March 1986 Lloyd Aviation began operating routes to and from Broken Hill just after Airlines of S.A terminated theirs Also during March 1986 Lloyd Aviation introduced Cessna Citation jets on their Adelaide to Port Lincoln and Adelaide to Whyalla routes (however these aircraft were soon withdrawn and replaced with Bandeirantes & Cessna 402s).
+On 10 March 1986 it began operating routes to and from Broken Hill after Airlines of South Australia withdrew its service.
+Also in March 1986 Lloyd Aviation introduced Cessna Citation jets on their Adelaide to Port Lincoln and Adelaide to Whyalla routes (however these aircraft were soon withdrawn and replaced with Bandeirantes & Cessna 402s).
 By 1987 the airline was operating a fleet of 34 aircraft, based throughout the Northern Territory and South Australia.